ianistor/ian_mywebsite/_projects/division-2-warlords-of-new-york.md

 ---
-title: "Warlords of New York"
+title: " The Division 2 - Warlords of New York"
 role: "Technical Artist"
 summary: "Expansion-focused content support with tool and workflow contributions for live production."
 image: "/assets/images/placeholder.png"